 Forefoot pain (often referred to as metatarsalgia), can have many causes.
 The key is to make an accurate diagnosis and to ascertain the cause for the condition.
-The Centre uses different techniques including orthotic therapy, mobilisation, rehabilitation, injection therapy and surgery.
+In most cases a diagnosis can be made using our on site high resolution ultrasound machines whilst gait analysis will often show the cause for the condition.
+The Centre uses different treatment techniques including orthotic therapy, joint mobilisation, rehabilitation, injection therapy and surgery to treat forefoot pain.
 Kinetic analysis (pressure/force analysis) is one of the key investigations used at the Centre to determine the cause for metatarsalgia.
-This system is also extremely useful in ensuring that treatment has been effective in normalising forefoot pressures.
+In many cases, when the pressures are normalised by treatment, symptoms will improve.

 Causes for metatarsalgia include: